TalkEU Hablar de la UE

 1. Be aware of member states’ differences

 An obvious point to many, but one that’s worth remembering.
-The Europe is not a homogenous block.
+Europe is not a homogenous block.
 Alongside cultural and language differences, countries within the European Union have varied employment laws, digital rights laws, and more.

 Despite some ‘harmonisation’ across the EU on legal and economic matters, the specifics of the legal system within which you are establishing a company will vary greatly depending on your choice of country.